-I flushed embarrassed and looked away, resisting the urge to tug on the hem of my skirt again.
-Alice and Angela were both wearing thick black tights under their skirts; their legs hidden safe and sound beneath the fabric.
+I looked away from him while resisting the urge to tug on the hem of my skirt again.
+Alice and Angela were both wearing thick black tights under their skirts; their legs hidden safe beneath the fabric.

 Emmett pushed off of the Volvo and moved towards Alice.
 "So, what's the plan?"

 "It's the same plan," Alice said with a smile.
 "My place in thirty minutes.
 My mom is working overtime."

 Emmett turned to me.
 "You coming too, Bella?"

 "We invited her," Alice said as she turned her attention to Edward who was still perched against the driver's side of the silver car.
 "Do you think you can give Bella a ride?"

 I met his gaze.
 "I haven't had a chance to buy a car yet," I explained.
 "I'm supposed to go car shopping this weekend."